gameshowstudio/gameshowstudio.github.io/press/index.md

 ### Version 2 Updates
 * [Version 2.0](/updates/2-0): June 5, 2016 - Version 2.0 was a huge release for Game Show Studio and it was packed with new features which are described [here](/updates/2-0).
 * [Version 2.1](/updates/2-1): June 13, 2016 - 3D Touch Support (within the app and Home screen Quick Actions).
 See an animation of 3D Touch in action in Game Show Studio [here](/updates/2-1).
+* [Version 2.2](/updates/2-2): July 12, 2016 - Music Pane Updates.
+Enhancements to the functionality and appearance of the music pane in addition to a new song collection called Clouds.

 ## System Requirements